 Veiled chameleons have a special place in my heart as I was the proud keeper of one for 10 years and is the reason I decided to make this website.
 They’re only second choice as they’re not as colorful as panther chameleons, and color is a primary reason why people choose a chameleon for a pet.

 Veiled chameleons are, contrary to popular belief, found in forested areas of Yemen and not in dry deserted areas.
 They’re also found in Hawaii as an invasive species caused by escaped pets and are therefore illegal in the state.

-Like the panther chameleon, they’re great for beginners because they’re hardy and can tolerate any mishaps in knowledge of care a beginner will inevitably have.
-In fact, I’d argue they are the easiest and hardiest chameleon to have as a pet and this largely explains their popularity.
+Like the panther chameleon, they’re great for beginners because they’re hardy and can tolerate many of the mishaps in knowledge of care a beginner will inevitably have.
+In fact, I’d argue they are the easiest and hardiest chameleon to have as a pet, and this largely explains their popularity.